meetric1/gmod_shader_guide/README.md

 ![image](https://github.com/user-attachments/assets/f009c4a2-4e2b-4b65-a297-7f8fa9434880)

 # [Example 2] - Pixel Shaders
-Pixel (also known as Fragment) shaders run a section of code for every pixel on the screen.\
+Pixel (or more accurately, Fragment) shaders run a section of code for every pixel on the screen.\
 In the first example, we learned how to compile a basic shader, but now we're going to try modifying one.

-Navigate to `gmod_shader_guide/shaders` and open `example2_ps2x.hlsl` (preferably so both this guide, and the code are in view).\
+Navigate to `gmod_shader_guide/shaders` and open `example2_ps2x.hlsl`.\
 I have overcommented `example2_ps2x.hlsl`.
 Read that to get a basic grasp of the HLSL syntax.
 It is a lot like C or C++.\
-Feel free to try modifying the shader to do something different.
+Try modifying the shader to do something different.
 Don't forget to recompile your shader!

-If you would like to try changing the shader ingame, compile your shader and then navigate to `gmod_shader_guide/shaders/fxc` and change `example2_ps20b.vcs` to something like `example2a_ps20b.vcs`.\
+If you would like to try changing the shader ingame, compile your shader, navigate to `gmod_shader_guide/shaders/fxc` and change `example2_ps20b.vcs` to something like `example2a_ps20b.vcs`.\
 Now, navigate to `gmod_shader_guide/materials/gmod_shader_guide` and open `example2.vmt` in any text editor (notepad or Visual Studio Code works fine)\
 Like I explained before, .vmt files control information about the material.
 In this case, we are interested in the `$pixshader` flag which controls the pixel shader the material uses.
 Change it to whatever you renamed the shader to, so the line looks something like `$pixshader "example2a_ps20b"`, save it, and view your changes.

 > [!NOTE]
-> If you are trying to update the shader ingame, ensure the compiled .vcs shader exists before saving changes to the .vmt
+> When hotloading shaders, once a name is used, it cannot be used again.
+So if you wanted to change your shader you'd need to name it something like `example2b_ps20b`

 > [!NOTE]
+> When hotloading shaders, ensure the compiled .vcs shader exists before saving changes to the .vmt

+> [!TIP]
 > You might have noticed the `$ignorez 1` flag in the .vmt, this is because all screenspace shaders *need* this flag to work properly!
 Otherwise they might not render

 # [Example 3] - Pixel Shader Constants
+Hopefully by now you have a basic grasp of the HLSL syntax

 # [Example 4] - GPU Control Flow
 No loops with sm2x, sm30 supports but linux only